 An important systematics on mass distributions of fission fragments has been presented in 1974 by Unik and collaborators [3].
-All nuclei from 229 Th to 254 Es were found to fission into fragments with strongly different mass.
+All nuclei from 229Th to 254Es were found to fission into fragments with strongly different mass.
 Symmetric fission is strongly suppressed.
 The mean mass of the heavy component is almost stationary.
 Obviously, this asymmetric fission is controlled by shell effects in the heavy fragment.
 The most important shells are considered to be the spherical N=82 shell and a shell at N≈90 at large deformation (β ≈0.6) [4].

-We find this region of asymmetric fission again on the chart of the nuclides (Fig. 1), which summarises the actual status of experimental knowledge on fission-fragment distributions.
+We find this region of asymmetric fission again on the chart of the nuclides (figure 2) which summarises the actual status of experimental knowledge on fission-fragment distributions.
 Only those systems measured at excitation energies less than 10 MeV above the fission barrier are included.
 From 227Ra up to 256Fm, the mass distributions are double-humped.
 But the asymmetric fission dies out on both extremes of the mass range.
 There is a dramatic change of the mass distribution to a narrow single-humped distribution found in 258Fm [5].
 This is explained by the formation of two spherical nuclei close to the doubly magic 132Sn.
 Selected nuclei in this range are accessible to experiment because they decay by spontaneous fission.
+But also at the lower end one observes single-humped distributions, e.g. for 213Ac.
+However, these are much broader.
+A few mass distributions from low excitation energies could be measured by use of radioactive targets 226Ra and 227Ac (see e.g. [6]).
+Some nuclei in the suspected transition region between 225Ac and 213At have been produced with excitation energies around 30 MeV by fusion reactions [7,8,9].

-Fig. 1: Survey on the mass and element distributions measured in previous fission experiments for excitation energies less than 10 MeV above the fission barrier.
+Fig. 2: Survey on the mass and element distributions measured in previous fission experiments for excitation energies less than 10 MeV above the fission barrier.